navbytes/pacify/README.md

 - `proxy`: To manage proxy settings through PAC scripts.
 - `storage`: To store PAC scripts and user preferences.
-- `webRequest` and `webRequestAuthProvider`: For testing and resolving proxy requests.

 ### Supported Proxy Modes